 Rule Number 3: Adequate driving distance

-An example: An industrial solid tire is made for empty and loaded conditions – but too much of one of them has a potentially straining influence.
+An industrial solid tire is designed for use on the steering and load axle of a counterbalanced truck.
+Excessive travel distance can cause severe stress on both the steering wheel and the load wheel.
 Solid tires are limited in their maximum driving distances or average distance per hour due to heat generation.
 This can affect the steering axle in terms of empty running, but also the front axle during the transport of goods (load & carry).
 The limits depend on many different influencing factors.
 If you have any questions, please contact our technical customer service.

 Rule Number 4: Adequate speed